 Do you often need to hide files on your Mac?
-Perhaps you have to do a presentation on your Mac and don’t want others to see what’s on your desktop or in your Finder?
-It could be that your desktop is so overwhelmed with files and folders that it becomes unsightly, or there may be confidential stuff that is not suitable for the public.
+Perhaps you have to do a presentation on your Mac and don’t want others to see what’s on your desktop or in your Finder.
+It could be that your desktop is so overwhelmed with files and folders that it becomes unsightly, or there may be confidential stuff that isn’t uitable for the public.
 Whatever the reason, you are probably looking for a way to quickly hide files, folders and desktop icons on your Mac.
 This tutorial shows you how to hide files, folders and icons on your Mac desktop and in Finder.

 Make sure you are inside a Finder window.
 If you are on your desktop, you are already there.

-2. When the panel opens, make sure you are in the General tab.
+- When the panel opens, make sure you are in the “General” tab.

-Under the “Show these items on the desktop” section, you will find the items that are visible on your Mac’s desktop.
-Uncheck all of them so that they are no longer a part of your desktop.
+- Under the “Show these items on the desktop” section, uncheck all of them so that they will no longer be a part of your desktop.

 If you want to make some files or folders disappear, there are several methods to hide files and folders on your Mac.
 This won’t encrypt the files, but it will make them invisible while browsing in Finder.

-2. Type in the following commands, but don’t press the Enter key just yet:
+- Type the following commands, but don’t press the Enter key just yet:

 Files or folder names that start with a period (“.”) are automatically hidden in Finder.
 You can use Terminal to add a period to the beginning of any file or folder’s name, hiding the file from casual view.

-mv command to “move” the file you want to hide from its current name to one starting with a period, like so:
+mvcommand to “move” the file you want to hide from its current name to one starting with a period:

 If you have Xcode or Apple Developer Tools installed, you can also use the visibility attribute.

-Locking a door isn’t much good if you cannot also unlock it.
+Locking a door doesn’t do much good if you cannot also unlock it.
 There are two main ways to do it, and both will reveal all hidden files, regardless of the method used to hide them.

-Both have exactly the same effect, and the second one is typically easier to remember and execute on the fly.
+Both have the same effect, and the second is typically easier to remember and execute on the fly.

 Of course, advanced users will know you can always see hidden files and folders in Terminal with